 Actions such as locking computers when away, using diverse passwords, and keeping software updated remind staff members of their individual role in the company’s security measures.
 However, relying solely on fixed tactics is insufficient.
 The constantly changing nature of cybersecurity threats necessitates a dynamic approach.

 Use employee feedback and collect data to evolve your tactics.
-It is important to customize security practices to your team, the nature of your business, and the regulatory environment employed by both.
+It is important to customize security practices to your team, the nature of your business, and the regulatory environment in which you operate.
 Regularly update your policies, keep your training materials current and stimulating, and promote open security discussions.
 Regularly assess your company’s cybersecurity culture.
 Keep records of your efforts, such as training completion rates or the number of reported phishing attempts.
-A rise in training completion and threat reporting indicate that your policies are succeeding.
+A rise in training completion and threat reporting indicates that your policies are succeeding.

 Closing Thoughts